I see so many people talking about their lack of motivation.

 They feel unmotivated, not only because of everything happening with Covid-19 but also because of the stress of constant decision-making in their personal life.
 It seems like in the past few months, everyone has felt their motivation levels fall, and their self-doubt rise.

 In this post, I want to teach everyone how to get motivated.
-I’ve used it for my own personal development when I was exhausted from the hard work of training for boxing, studying for physics, writing for my blog, and numerous other stressful activities.
+I’ve used it for my own personal development when I was exhausted from the hard work of boxing training, studying physics, writing for my blog, and numerous other stressful activities.

-I’ve failed and succeeded in all of these areas and with each failure, I took hits to my self-esteem that affected my progress.
-However, I figured out how to squash those negative thoughts, take control of my own life, and motivate myself without relying on motivational videos or motivation porn on social media.
+I’ve failed and succeeded in all of these areas, and with each failure, I took hits to my self-esteem that affected my progress.
+However, I figured out how to squash those negative thoughts, take control of my own life, and motivate myself without relying on motivational videos or motivational porn on social media.

 Before I tell you how I did it, let me tell you a story about an unmotivated client of mine who was having a hard time getting motivated and how this advice originally came together.

 Why Do You Have No Motivation?